wp-plugins/affiget-mini-for-amazon/README.txt

 == Installation ==

-1. Upload the 'affiget-mini' folder to the /wp-content/plugins directory.
+1. Upload the 'affiget-mini-for-amazon' folder to the /wp-content/plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the AffiGet Settings page in WordPress dashboard:
 	* input your *Amazon Associates* credentials;